Typhoon Haiyan: Philippines

 Although wind speeds were extreme, the major cause of damage and loss of life appears to have been from the storm surge.
-The major focus of devastation appears to have been on the east coast of Samar and Leyte, with a particular focus on Tacloban, because of its location between Samar and Leyte, and the large population in low-lying areas.
+The major focus of the devastation appears to have been on the east coast of Samar and Leyte, with a particular focus on Tacloban, because of its location between Samar and Leyte, and the large population in low-lying areas.
 Philippine Department of the Interior and Local Government (DILG) Secretary Mar Roxas said the scale of the relief operation that was now required was overwhelming, with some places described as a wasteland of mud and debris.

 Sebastian Rhodes Stampa, head of a UN disaster assessment coordination team, said there was "destruction on a massive scale" in Tacloban.
 "There are cars thrown like tumbleweeds and the streets are strewn with debris.
 The last time I saw something of this scale was in the aftermath of the [2004] Indian Ocean tsunami."
 There was little communication in the city and no mobile phone coverage.
 Up the east coast of Leyte, there were numerous towns and villages that were completely cut off without any assistance.
 Large parts of Leyte and Samar were without power for weeks.

 The storm crossed the Visayas region for almost a day, causing widespread flooding.
 In Cebu and Bohol, struck by a magnitude 7.2 earthquake two weeks before, cities were also severely devastated.
 During the morning of November 8, media stations across the country were able to broadcast live the destruction of Haiyan.
 However, before the afternoon, all communications on the Visayas region failed.
-The Presidential Communications Department of President Benigno Aquino III had difficulty contacting DILG Secretary Mar Roxas and Defense Secretary Voltaire Gazmin in Tacloban City to plan relief.
+The Presidential Communications Department of President Benigno Aquino III had difficulty contacting DILG Secretary Mar Roxas and Defense Secretary Voltaire Gazmin in Tacloban to plan relief.
 Widespread power interruptions, landslides, and flash floods were also reported.
 Major roads were blocked by trees, and impassable.
 453 domestic and international airline flights were canceled.
 Some airports were also closed on November 8 and 9.
 Ferries were affected.
 Relief and rescue efforts were underway by November 9, but some places remained isolated and out of communication due to severe damage.

 Haiyan tossed up large car-sized boulders, the heaviest of them weighing 180 tons, onto Calicoan Island in Eastern Samar, of which a few were carried uphill 10 m.
 This is considered the biggest weight ever moved during a tropical cyclone since record-keeping began.
 NDRRMC finally confirmed a total of 6,300 deaths in the Philippines, and total damages were estimated at PH₱95.48 billion (US$2.2 billion).